 - Device: All major ones

-Notes: Zinio, the oldest digital newsstand operation, handles all conversions to digital format for publishers.
+Note: Zinio, the oldest digital newsstand operation, handles all conversions to digital format for publishers.
 It also has the most complicated arrangements, and will even handle fulfillment for publishers who want to sell their digital magazines from their own website.
-It has the best remit rate if you sell your magazine through your own site (85%) but drops to 35% when sold through their platform.
+According to the last published price we’ve seen, it has the best remit rate if you sell your magazine through your own site (85%) but drops to 35% when sold through their platform.